 When 3G was released it promised speeds of up to 3.1Mbps – however it was very rare you would achieve that actual speed.
 There were many variables which affected the download speed – location, time, handset and plan.
 However, the main idea behind 3G was in developing and improving the voice transmission capacity on the network.
 The move between 1G to 2G and finally to 3G saw dramatic improvements.
 The next leap to 4G is more focused on data download speeds.

-There are many reasons as to why someone should upgrade to 4G – however, if you only use your phone for simple phone calls and text messages – you may want to wait until 5G networks are rolled out.
+Between 4G vs 3G battle, there are many reasons as to why someone should upgrade to 4G – however, if you only use your phone for simple phone calls and text messages – you may want to wait until 5G networks are rolled out.